-The eequ platform is an introducer, not an employer or agent.
-Parents must take full responsibility to satisfy themselves about the safety and suitability of individual mentors and their offered learning experiences.
+The Eequ platform is an introducer, not an employer or agent.
+Learners (or parents of learners) must take full responsibility to satisfy themselves about the safety and suitability of individual mentors and their offered learning experiences.

 Please see our Terms of Service for full details.

 What safety provisions can be indicated on a learning experience listing?